viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 Windows Hello for Business extends Windows Hello to work with an organization's Active Directory and Microsoft Entra ID accounts.
 It provides single sign-on access to work or school resources such as OneDrive, work email, and other business apps.
 Windows Hello for Business also give IT admins the ability to manage PIN and other sign-in requirements for devices connecting to work or school resources.

-During a device's lifecycle, a password might only need to be used once during the provisioning process.
-After that, people can use a PIN, face, or fingerprint to unlock credentials and sign into the device.
+After Windows Hello for Business is provisioned, users can use a PIN, face, or fingerprint to unlock credentials and sign into their Windows device.

 Provisioning methods include:

+- Passkeys (preview), which provide a seamless way for users to authenticate to Microsoft Entra ID without entering a username or password
 - Temporary Access Pass (TAP), a time-limited passcode with strong authentication requirements issued through Microsoft Entra ID
 - Existing multifactor authentication with Microsoft Entra ID, including the Microsoft Authenticator app